TC-LIF: A Two-Compartment Spiking Neuron Model for Long-Term Sequential Modelling: Pinsky-Rinzel Neuron Model

-The term $I_{link}$ encompasses the interaction between the somatic and dendritic compartments in the membrane potential.
-Furthermore, by incorporating the reset operation in the somatic output to transform the neuron into a spiking form, we deduce the overall dynamics of the two-compartment P-R spiking neuron model, as shown in Equations \ref{PR_dendrite_general}, \ref{PR_soma_general} and \ref{PR_spike_cal}.
+The term $I_{link}$ signifies the interaction between the somatic and dendritic compartments.
+Additionally, by substituting the expressions for ionic currents from the Table \ref{tab: P-R_ionic_currents} into Eq. (\ref{eq-supp: discrete_soma}) and (\ref{eq-supp: discrete_dendrite}) and integrating the spiking operation for the somatic output membrane potential, we derive the overall dynamics of the generalized two-compartment spiking neuron model, as depicted in Eq. (\ref{PR_dendrite_general})-(\ref{PR_spike_cal}).